fahbench/fahbench/README.md

 Technical Overview
 ------------------

-The benchmark runs a number of steps of molecular dynamics (MD) simulation on various systems.
-The score is the number of steps completed per unit time.
+The benchmark runs a short molecular dynamics (MD) simulation on various systems.
+The score is the number of MD steps completed per unit time.

 The score depends strongly on the size of the system being simulated.
 Traditionally, explicit solvent DHFR (~20k atoms) is the benchmarking system of choice.
 FAHBench includes other systems ("workunits") for benchmarking.
 A scaled score is reported to compare results on different-sized systems to DHFR.
-Please take this with a grain of salt.
+Please take this scaled score with a grain of salt.

 Technical Details
 -----------------